-- 1. Supporting the availability of legal aid services throughout the state. - Encouraging the use of a variety of methods to deliver services (e.g., advice desks, brief service projects, neighborhood clinics, unbundled representation, technology-based tools, extended representation by staff and volunteer attorneys). - Supporting legal services that address the most critical needs of low-income individuals and families, including health, personal safety, family stability, housing, and economic security. - 4.
-Supporting legal services that assist low-income individuals and families in overcoming the impacts of historical discrimination and systemic barriers to meeting critical needs, and helping them attain full and equitable participation in society. - 5.
+- 1. Supporting the availability of direct legal aid services throughout the state. - Encouraging the use of a variety of methods to deliver services (e.g., advice desks, brief service projects, neighborhood clinics, unbundled representation, technology-based tools, extended representation by staff and volunteer attorneys). - 3.
+Supporting legal services that address the most critical needs of low-income individuals and families, including health, personal safety, family stability, housing, and economic security. - 4.
+Supporting legal services that assist low-income individuals and families in overcoming barriers and helping them attain full participation in society. - 5.
 Supporting legal services to meet critical needs that otherwise would not be addressed due to geographic location, area of the law, and/or client characteristics.